 Columbia River Steelhead, who spend more time as adults in freshwater than any other salmonid in the basin, have notoriously complex adult migration pathways, characterized frequently by indirect pathways home, overshooting natal tributaries, and falling back over and through hydroelectric dams.
 Previous studies have characterized specific movements of interest (i.e., overshoot and fallback) and examined the effect of some factors on these movements, but have not presented a comprehensive view of the adult Steelhead migration.

 Here, we present a progress update on a new modeling framework that is capable of modeling the entire adult migration of Steelhead, including upstream movements, downstream movements, and movements into tributaries.
 This modeling framework translates the Columbia River Basin into a series of interconnected states, each representing a reach of the mainstem Columbia or Snake River between hydroelectric dams or a tributary that flows into them.
-We converted detections of over 60,000 Steelhead from each of the hundreds of PIT tag detection sites in the Columbia River Basin into a sequence of state visits for each fish, and fit a Bayesian multistate model to this data using the Stan programming language.
+We converted detections of over 60,000 Steelhead over XX years from each of the hundreds of PIT tag detection sites in the Columbia River Basin into a sequence of state visits for each fish, and fit a Bayesian multistate model to this data using the Stan programming language.
 This model also uses the network of PIT tag antennas in each tributary to correct for detection efficiency in each of these tributaries.
 From this model, we generate movement probabilities for fish from each of 17 different natal origins (tributaries), including probabilities of homing, fallback, and overshoot.

 With the current model configuration, we were able to generate estimates of the probability of key movements for different populations.
 For example, we were able to determine which populations had high overshooting rates (e.g., John Day River, Umatilla River, Entiat River, Wenatchee River, and Walla Walla River Steelhead) and that for Wenatchee River Steelhead, overshoot was particularly detrimental: Wenatchee River Steelhead that did not overshoot had a four times higher probability of making it home than did those that did.

 Work on this model is ongoing.
-The model’s primary strength is that it is highly flexible it can simultaneously account for and parse apart the effect of many different covariates, including flow, spill, temperature, hatchery rearing practices, and juvenile barging.
+The model’s primary strength is that it is highly flexible: it can simultaneously account for and parse the effect of many different covariates, including flow, spill, temperature, hatchery rearing practices, and juvenile barging.
 In future configurations of the model, these covariates will be included to address questions such as how winter spill affects fallback, how temperature affects overshooting, and how hatchery rearing practices such as juvenile acclimation affects decisions that these fish make as adults.

 Introduction